Trey Alexander: Denver Nuggets (2024–2025)

 After going undrafted in the 2024 NBA draft, Alexander joined the Denver Nuggets for the 2024 NBA Summer League and on July 10, 2024, he signed a two-way contract with the team.

-New Orleans Pelicans (2025–present)
+New Orleans Pelicans (2025–2026)

 On July 3, 2025, Alexander signed with the New Orleans Pelicans on a two-way contract.

+Utah Jazz (2026–present)

+On July 7, 2026, Alexander signed with the Utah Jazz on a two-way contract.

 Personal life

 Alexander is the son of Steve and Pamela Alexander.
 He has one sister.
-His uncle, D'Angelo Alexander, played basketball at University of Oklahoma and his other uncle, Xavier Alexander, played basketball at George Washington University.
+His uncle, DeAngelo Alexander, played basketball at University of Oklahoma and UNC Charlotte his other uncle, Xavier Alexander, played basketball at George Washington University.
 Alexander and Mike Conley Jr. are cousins on his mother's side.